Just looking for one thing here to make sure I got it all right.

 Rush, how are you?

-Megadidas from Southern Indiana.
+Megadittos from southern Indiana.

 Thank you.

-It sounds like they're advocating the destruction of the Israel uh country, and that would make everything better in the Middle East.
+Rush, just listening to Carter and Clinton and the liberals and the French wing of the Democratic Party, it sounds like they're advocating the destruction of the Israel country, and that would make everything better in the Middle East.

-And uh it's my opinion that if Israel was wiped off and it was made a Palestinian state, the Middle East would be nothing but one huge Muslim war.
+And it's my opinion that if Israel was wiped off and it was made a Palestinian state, the Middle East would be nothing but one huge Muslim war.

 Yeah, you focus their hate.